stormspirit03/data_in_brief/README.md

-Transcription dataset contains the ready to use dataset which is combined text of all the fraud calls from folder "indivisual transcipt files" and the audio files for the same are provided in "audio dataset" folder.
+Transcription dataset contains the ready to use dataset which is combined text of all the fraud calls from folder "indivisual transcipt files" and the audio files for the same are provided in "Fraudcalls audio" folder.